sromer2020/skate-project/README.md

 * movement of the camera towards and away from the object without changing the clockwise position of the camera relative to the object.

 Alternatively, a directory containing a set of training images known to contain the object of interest and nothing else can be created.
-Once one or both of the above is done, TODO
+Once one or both of the above is done, run the following command to initiate the frameripping/autocropping:

 > cd src

 > python FrameRipper.py VIDEOSPATH [--framecount FRAMECOUNT]

 Arguments: